Maiden Alex Ibru: Career

-Mrs. Maiden Alex-Ibru is the wife of Mr. Alex Ibru.
-Mr. Ibru was the founder and Chairman of Guardian Press Limited, the holding company that owns Guardian Newspapers Ltd and other associated companies.
+Maiden Alex-Ibru is the wife of Alex Ibru.
+Chief Ibru was the founder and Chairman of Guardian Press Limited, the holding company that owns Guardian Newspapers and other associated companies.
 The Guardian newspaper was set up in 1983.
-Mr. Alexander Uruemu Ibru died on November 20, 2018.
+Alexander Uruemu Ibru died on November 20, 2011.
 In 2019, Maiden Ibru was appointed the Chairman of Guardian Press Limited.
 By this appointment, she also became the Publisher and Chief Executive Officer of The Guardian.
 Before her appointment as publisher and CEO of Guardian Newspapers, she was Chief Executive Officer of Guardian Press Limited for 11 years.

-Maiden Alex Ibru is also a director of Trinity Foundation, a philanthropic foundation founded by her late husband Mr. Alexander Ibru.
+Maiden Alex Ibru is also a director of Trinity Foundation, a philanthropic foundation founded by her late husband Alexander Ibru.
 The foundation provides financial and infrastructural support to institutions and civil society organisations which promote democratic and open society principles.
 It has donated to the Anglican Church in Nigeria, and built an Ecumenical Centre in Agbarha-Otor.

 Recognition

-In 2007 the Greek Parliament conferred on Maiden Alex Ibru the “Golden Cross of Welfare”, and in 2012 the Orthodox Pope of Alexandria, Egypt and Africa conferred on her the Ladyship title of “The Cross of St. Mark”.
-In 2014 she was given an award SP(FRN) Special Philanthropy of the Federal Republic of Nigeria, by CECP-(Nig) Committee Encouraging Corporate Philanthropy.
+In 2007 the Greek Parliament conferred on Maiden Alex Ibru the “Golden Cross of Welfare”, and in 2012 the Greek Orthodox Patriarchate of Alexandria conferred on her the Ladyship title of the “cross of saint mark”.
+In 2014 she was given an award SP (FRN) Special Philanthropy of the Federal Republic of Nigeria, by CECP-(Nig) Committee Encouraging Corporate Philanthropy.
 In September 2014 she got a National award MFR (Member of the Order of the Federal Republic of Nigeria).

 On her 70th birthday, celebrated in November 2019, President Buhari sent her warm greetings, praising her leadership for the Guardian newspaper and her work with the Trinity Foundation.
 According to President Buhari, Maiden Ibru's outstanding contributions to improving the lives of many, especially the girl-child and underprivileged families, deserved spotlighting and commendation.